How Your Nonprofit Can Create Effective Dashboards

-This month we shift our focus in the development of a strong nonprofit financial leadership model to the Board of Directors.
+Let’s take some time to focus on the development of a strong nonprofit financial leadership model to the Board of Directors.
 Members of the Board have a fiduciary responsibility to the organization they are overseeing.

-Boards and finance committees have made great strides in monitoring the financial performance of the organization.
-The products they are monitoring are very tangible and, in previous articles, we have talked about each of these items; the annual budget, monthly financial statements, and the audit.
+Accordingly, Boards and finance committees have made great strides in monitoring the financial performance of an organization.
+The products they are monitoring are very tangible and, in previous articles, we have talked about each of these items; the annual budget, monthly financial statements, and audits.

-In this article, we will talk about ways to utilize effective dashboards to assist in the Board’s understanding of the organization’s financial performance.
+In this article, we’ll talk about ways to utilize effective dashboards to assist in the Board’s understanding of the organization’s financial performance.
 Additionally, we will discuss ways to communicate success to many audiences.